Hostel: Part III

 Hostel: Part III is a 2011 American horror film directed by Scott Spiegel and the final installment in the Hostel film series.
 It was written by Michael D. Weiss.
 This is the only film in the series to not have Eli Roth involved in the production and is also the only one not to have a theatrical release.
 The film also relocates the Elite Hunting Club from Slovakia to Las Vegas.

 The plot centers on four men attending a bachelor party in Las Vegas.
 While there, they are enticed by two prostitutes to join them at a private party way off the Strip.
 Once there, they are horrified to find themselves the subjects of a perverse game of torture, where members of the Elite Hunting Club are hosting the most sadistic show in town.
 It was released direct-to-DVD on December 27, 2011.

-This was Spiegel’s last film he directed before his death in 2025.